 Use your old clothes to update a neglected lamp:

-- Try adding buttons or different patterns and colors.
+- Or, alternatively, try adding buttons or different patterns and colors

 You can also make a picture frame using fabric from old clothes:

-- Use unwanted clothing to line an old frame that you want to update with a new look.
+- Or, alternatively, use unwanted clothing to line an old frame that you want to update with a new look

 8. Make a quilt